 West L.A.
 Fire Prevention Tips for Parents and Kids

-- Children should never be allowed to cook in kitchen without supervision.
+- Children should never be allowed to cook in the kitchen without supervision.

-- Temperature of fire is over 1,200 degrees produces a lot of smoke.
+- The temperature of fire is over 1,200 degrees produces a lot of smoke.
 Use Caution

 - When escaping a fire crawl as low to the floor as possible.